dlochrie/picsee/README.md

 *Options*:

+ * docRoot - root path to your images, ie /path/app/public/images/
+ * urlRoot - base URL to view your images when they are uploaded
  * stagingDir - sandboxed (temporary) directory for uploading photos
  * processDir - directory to save processed photo(s)
+ * uploadDir - permanent directory for saved photo(s)
  * versions - versions of photos with width and height option
     * Format: `{ "version name": { w: 200, h: 200 } }`.
  * separator - character to use when concatenating file names, ie